Tampa FL Prenuptial Agreement Attorney

 Postnuptial Agreements: These agreements cover much of the same material as prenuptial agreements.
 The difference is that they are signed after the parties are already married rather than before.
 Postnuptial agreements are often useful in the event of an inheritance or a second marriage late in life.

 Marital Settlement Agreements: Either party may propose a marital settlement agreement before or during a divorce proceeding.
 It may be necessary to negotiate the terms of an agreement prior to the parties agreeing to all of the terms.
 Roberta Kohn has extensive experience protecting your interest in negotiating the terms of a marital settlement agreement.
-Once a divorce settlement agreement has been negotiated between spouses, a marital settlement agreement that contains all the terms of the divorce, including custody, child support, spousal support, property division and any other provisions must be signed by the parties.
+Once a divorce settlement agreement has been negotiated between spouses, a marital settlement agreement that contains all the terms of the divorce, including custody, child support, spousal support, property division and any other provisions required by your situation must be signed by the parties.